priv-kweihmann/meta-sca/docs/conf/module/pkgqaenc.md

 * pkgqaenc.pkgqaenc.blacklisted-file - File is blacklisted
 * pkgqaenc.pkgqaenc.blacklist-dir - Directory is blacklisted
 * pkgqaenc.pkgqaenc.acceptableDirs - Directory is non-standard
-* pkgqaenc.pkgqaenc.missingprodiver - Package is missing a providing package in RDEPENDS
+* pkgqaenc.pkgqaenc.missingprovider - Package is missing a providing package in RDEPENDS
 * pkgqaenc.pkgqaenc.notsstatesafe - Recipe is not safe to use with sstate cache

 ## Checking scope